Prepping for Calving Season

 Recent Posts

 I hope everyone had the chance to enjoy the Independence Day holiday with family and friends.
-Thanks to all of you who called in your orders early so our staff could adjust to the mid-week holiday and help minimize the added pressure that the short work week brings.
-I’d also like to thank all of you who returned your propane contracts by the end of June.
+Thanks to all of you who called in your orders early and helped minimize the added pressure that the short work week brings.
+I’d also like to thank all of you who returned your propane contracts by the due date.
 With a short window of when contracts are mailed to when they are due back, we really appreciate your patience and support.
 If reading this reminded you that your contract is still sitting on the kitchen table, just pick up the phone and call the energy office nearest to you.
-I’m sure we’ll be able to take care of you.
-The last of the propane contracts (Cap renewals) and safety mailings will be sent out later this month.
+Our friendly staff will be glad to take care of you.
 On behalf of our energy team and everyone at your cooperative, thank you for choosing us to serve your propane needs again this year.